ioannistassioulas/master_thesis/notes/Notes on papers.md

+## Introductory papers

-## Lattice Supersymmetry and Order-Disorder Coexistence in the Tricritical Ising Model
+### Lattice Supersymmetry and Order-Disorder Coexistence in the Tricritical Ising Model

 In general, this paper was the first real introduction into the language of one dimensional physics.What it sought to show was that the interacting one dimensional ising model with an interaction term of $\gamma_i \gamma_{i+1} \gamma_{i+3} \gamma_{i+4}$ shows some interesting physics, in particular:
 1. Self-duality requires no parameter tuning